2012 Summer Olympics torch relay: Turnout

 Around 3,000 people were said to have been at Land's End to send the Torch on its way on Day 1, while Day 2 saw police deliberately limit crowds at the Shaldon Bridge at Teignmouth, Devon, to around 7,000, while the various stages through Plymouth were said to have attracted 55,000.
 Photographs similarly show crowds up to 10 deep on each side of the road in central Falmouth (Day 1).
 Arriving in Wales for the first time on Day 8, the torch was reported as being greeted by 25,000 in Caerphilly.
 Numbers lining the route in no way abated as the days passed, with Bowness by Lake Windermere, for example, mustering 5,000 on Day 34; Skegness, Lincolnshire (a town of less than 20,000 people) featuring 5-deep crowds along both sides of its streets on Day 40; and Maidstone on Day 62 playing host to an estimated 40,000-strong crowd.
 As the relay reached London, the numbers of people turning out were still more exceptional, with much of Oxford Street featuring crowds 13-deep on both sides (on Day 69).
 That day ended with a 60,000-strong crowd for the evening events in Hyde Park.
 The Police Service gave an estimate for the UK as a whole of some 12 million people lining the route for the torch.

 Controversy

 In early June, as the torch relay entered its third week, it was revealed that many of those selected to carry torches on the relay were corporate executives with commercial ties to Olympic sponsors.

+Notable bearers

+Jonathan Gavin carried the Olympic Torch through Cumbernauld, Scotland, on Wednesday, 13 June 2012 after being nominated to be a Torchbearer by the British Judo Association.